rtrombone/safer-solana/sealevel-tools/README.md

     )?;
 ```

-`try_next_enumerated_account_as<T>` takes an enumerated iterator and returns tools-defined types,
+`sealevel_tools::account_info::try_next_enumerated_account` takes an enumerated iterator and
-which are simple wrappers around `AccountInfo` (e.g. `Signer<const WRITE: bool>` where `WRITE`
+returns tools-defined types, which are simple wrappers around [AccountInfo] (e.g.
-defines whether the account is writable). `NextEnumeratedAccountOptions` provide some optional
+`Signer<const WRITE: bool>` where `WRITE` defines whether the account is writable).
-constraints when plucking off the next account (e.g. verifying that the pubkey equals what you
+`NextEnumeratedAccountOptions` provide some optional constraints when plucking off the next account
-expect).
-In the above example, we are asserting that the new `Thing` account is a
+(e.g. verifying that the pubkey equals what you expect).
+In the above example, we are asserting that
-`DataAccount<true>`, whose const bool value says that it is a writable account.
+the new `Thing` account is a `DataAccount<true>`, whose const bool value says that it is a writable
+account.

 If you desire more structure in your life, encapsulate the account plucking logic in a struct: